 Alfred Gwynne Vanderbilt, millionaire

 Byron White, U.S. Supreme Court Justice

-Leo Caisse, the author of this story about the 1916 U-boat visit, has published 10 historical articles, including Ears On the World in America in World War II Magazine, October, 2017.
-He has a B.A. and M.A. in American History from Providence College and he lives in East Providence, R.I.
+Leo Caisse, the author of this story about the 1916 U-boat visit, passed away in 2020.
+He published 10 historical articles, including Ears On the World in America in World War II Magazine, October, 2017.
+He earned a B.A. and M.A. in American History from Providence College and he lived in East Providence, R.I.